Consensys/fc-latency-map/docs/technical-design.md

 #### Description

-Large airports are used to get relevant locations in the world.
+Large airports are used to obtain relevant locations around the world.

 They are imported from [https://datahub.io/core/airport-codes#data](https://datahub.io/core/airport-codes#data) and stored in the database.